kyma-project/cli/docs/03-03-examples-alpha.md

   ```
   kyma deploy --values-file {VALUES_FILE_1_PATH} --values-file {VALUES_FILE_2_PATH}
   ```
+> **NOTE:** If a value is defined in several files, the value of the last file in the list is used.
 - Alternatively, you can specify single values instead of a file:

   ```